auth0/auth0-PHP/UPGRADE.md

 ### New Additions

-These classes and traits were <mark style="background: green">added</mark> in SDK 8.0:
+These classes and traits were added in SDK 8.0:

 - Class `Auth0\SDK\Configuration\SdkConfiguration`.
 - Class `Auth0\SDK\Configuration\SdkState`.